Woodlands Exhibit at the Expo

 Forests are as much a part of New England’s working landscape as open farmland.
 In fact, many farmers also manage woodlands.

-The exhibit features displays and demonstrations that are sure to be a hit with children.
+The exhibit, now in its sixth year, features displays and demonstrations that are sure to be a hit with children.

 Visitors to the exhibit can get answers to questions like: